Cosmological Inflation in N-Dimensional Gaussian Random Fields with Algorithmic Data Compression: Introduction

 Rather than specifying a fixed potential \textit{a priori}, it may be natural to consider models inspired by the ``landscape'' of string theory, in which $V$ is taken to be a realization of a random process, often taken to be a Gaussian process with a Gaussian correlation function.
 One can imagine making predictions for this model by generating many random realizations of the potential, simulating the dynamics of the inflaton fields, and using the result to make predictions for observable quantities (scalar and tensor power spectra, non-Gaussianity, etc.) In a high-dimensional space, simulating a realization throughout an entire box is computationally intractable.
 Fortunately, we need the simulation only along the inflaton path.

-The most well-developed method for making predictions in such models is built on methods of random matrix theory (RMT) (e.g., \cite{aazami,marsh,dias1,dias,masaki,paban,feng} and references therein).
-These methods are based on approximations and assumptions that may be problematic \cite{freivogel,wang,easther,masoumi}.
-Among other issues, these methods can lead to solutions that do not have continuous derivatives, which can lead to problems in making predictions of non-Gaussianity \cite{bjorkmo}, although adaptations are possible \cite{battefeld}.
+The most well-developed method for making predictions in such models is built on methods of random matrix theory (RMT) \citep[e.g.,][and references therein]{aazami,marsh,dias1,dias,masaki,paban,feng}.
+These methods are based on approximations and assumptions that may be problematic \citep{freivogel,wang,easther,masoumi}.
+Among other issues, these methods can lead to solutions that do not have continuous derivatives, which can lead to problems in making predictions of non-Gaussianity \citep{bjorkmo}, although adaptations are possible \citep{battefeld}.

 Other methods besides RMT have been used to explore multifield inflation in random potentials.
-Some involve simulating the potential in the vicinity of a single point \cite{masoumi,bjorkmo}.
-Other methods involve random walks \cite{tye}, Bayesian networks \cite{price}, and machine learning \cite{rudelius}.
+Some involve simulating the potential in the vicinity of a single point \citep{masoumi,bjorkmo}.
+Other methods involve random walks \citep{tye}, Bayesian networks \citep{price}, and machine learning \citep{rudelius}.

 In this paper, we present a method of simulating trajectories in a random landscape directly, without recourse to the approximations involved in techniques such as RMT.
 At each step along the numerical solution of the inflaton equations of motion, we simulate the potential, taking into account the information provided by the simulations at previous steps along the path.
-(Similar methods are found in \cite{blanco-pillado}.)
+Similar methods are found in \cite{blanco-pillado}.

+At each step in our simulation, the values of $V$ and its gradient are generated at the next point along the inflaton trajectory.
+These values are drawn from the conditional probability distribution that takes account of both the correlation function of the Gaussian random process from which the full function $V$ is assumed to be drawn and all of the previous potential and gradient values that have been sampled.
+The result is equivalent to simulating the full potential function in advance and numerically solving for the trajectory but is much less computationally expensive.

 In order to keep the computation from becoming intractable, we periodically ``forget'' information that no longer significantly influences the simulation.
+In principle, this forgetting step breaks the precise equivalence between our method and simulating the entire potential in advance, but we are able to quantify the degree of approximation involved and show that it is small.

+We illustrate our method by computing many simulated trajectories and using the results to predict distributions of various observable quantities, including the adiabatic, isocurvature, and tensor power spectra.
+In these illustrations, we consider relatively low values of $N$ and focus on a particular portion of parameter space.
+With further code optimization and/or the use of more computation time, we expect to extend this work to larger numbers of dimensions and a wider range of input parameters.